 Built on a chip, the wavelength converter would allow for the manipulation of quantum bits and the transmission of that same information over long distances.
 The device has the potential to be built on a scale required for quantum computers as the technology advances.

-“People want to use short wavelength photons – like 700 to 800 nanometers – to do quantum computation,” said Xiang Guo said, a graduate student in Tang’s lab and lead author of the article.
+“People want to use short wavelength photons – like 700 to 800 nanometers – to do quantum computation,” said Xiang Guo, a graduate student in Tang’s lab and lead author of the article.
 But if they want to transmit that information over a long distance through optics fibers with low loss, they need to convert the photons to longer wavelengths of about 1,500 nanometers.
-And when it reaches its destination, the photon needs to be converted back to the shorter wavelength.
+When it reaches its destination, the photon needs to be converted back to the shorter wavelength.

 When lasers send two wavelengths of light into the device, the converter generates a third frequency that acts as a kind of middle ground between the two.
 The device is made from aluminum nitride, which is key to the device’s success.